chaos-polymtl/lethe/doc/source/examples/multiphysics/sloshing-in-rectangular-tank/sloshing-in-rectangular-tank.rst

 Running the Simulation
 -----------------------

-We can call the lethe-fluid for each Reynolds number.
+We can call ``lethe-fluid`` for each Reynolds number.
 For :math:`Re=20`, this can be done by invoking the following command:

 .. code-block:: text
   :class: copy-button